Diving cylinder: Manufacturing standards

-Periodic inspection and testing of diving cylinders
+Periodic inspection and testing

 Most countries require diving cylinders to be checked on a regular basis.
 This usually consists of an internal visual inspection and a hydrostatic test.
 The inspection and testing requirements for scuba cylinders may be very different from the requirements for other compressed gas containers due to the more corrosive environment.

 A hydrostatic test involves pressurising the cylinder to its test pressure (usually 5/3 or 3/2 of the working pressure) and measuring its volume before and after the test.
 A permanent increase in volume above the tolerated level means the cylinder fails the test and must be permanently removed from service.

 An inspection includes external and internal inspection for damage, corrosion, and correct colour and markings.
 The failure criteria vary according to the published standards of the relevant authority, but may include inspection for bulges, overheating, dents, gouges, electrical arc scars, pitting, line corrosion, general corrosion, cracks, thread damage, defacing of permanent markings, and colour coding.
 Very few cylinders are failed by the hydrostatic test.
 Almost all cylinders that fail are failed according to visual inspection criteria.